klux21/callback_printf/README.txt

 long double arguments is supported.
 Additionally a special prefix for specifying the numeric floating point base is supported.
-It's r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9 supported.
-But instead of a digit an asterisk * can be specified as well.
+It's r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9.
+Instead of a digit an asterisk * can be specified as well.
 In that case the base needs to be specified by an additional argument of type int just before the floating point value.
 The highest supported numeric base for floating points is 36.
 Exponents for bases higher than 14 are prefixed by a tilde (~) istead of